SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/kubernetes-devops.md

 * **Cost-optimized**: lowest slack (or cost) accompanied with relatively higher risk (measured by percent at-risk minutes for the deployment-container)
 * **Reliability-optimized**.
 Highest slack (or cost) accompanied with relatively lower risk (measured by percent at-risk minutes for the deployment-container)
-* **Balanced**: strikes the balance between cost and risk; cost is relatively higher than the cost-optimized scenario while risks are relatively lower.
+* **Balanced**.
+Strikes the balance between cost and risk; cost is relatively higher than the cost-optimized scenario while risks are relatively lower.

 ![costs](/img/kubernetes/kubernetes-cost.png)